nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example of usage:

-* Add a monthly-recurrent expenditure on candies of $20 to Alice's expenditure.
+* Add a monthly-recurrent expenditure of $20 for candies, to Alice's expenditure.
 This expenditure is tagged under the " Food and Drinks" category.

   `addout /g 1 /u 1 /e 20 /d candies /c 1 /p T`